Topics The "2021 Meeting of Code Administration Managers and Practitioners" was held

 Opening remarks

-Cases of Pharmaceutical Association Code of Practice Violation Actions
+JPMA Code of Practice Violation Cases

 He pointed out that the violations were long-term and widespread, that the weaknesses in governance were taken particularly seriously, and that although the violations had already been stopped, the measures to prevent recurrence lacked specificity and could not be said to have been fully implemented.
 He explained in detail the criteria for determining whether the violation was "minor or not minor," and whether "the violation was stopped and appropriate measures to prevent recurrence were taken.
-Finally, he explained past cases of inappropriate information provision activities, especially "cases in which off-label cases were included in briefing slides," "promotional activities before marketing approval using IR information," and "promotional materials using real-world data including in-house drugs not yet approved in Japan, He concluded his presentation with the hope that it will serve as a reference for each company's code compliance promotion.
+Finally, he explained past cases of inappropriate information provision activities, especially "cases where off-label cases were included in briefing slides," "promotional activities before marketing approval using IR information," and "promotional materials using real-world data including in-house drugs not yet approved in Japan, He concluded his presentation with the hope that it will serve as a reference for each company's code compliance promotion.

-Promotion Committee Hiroaki Mizoguchi, Deputy Practice Committee Chair
+Promotion Committee Hiroaki Mizoguchi, Deputy Chairperson

 He began by explaining that the theme for FY2021 is "Meeting Society's Expectations through Sincere Actions" and the subtitle is "Thinking in the Current Era.
 As background for setting the subtitle, he stated that there were "serious problems concerning the stable supply of pharmaceuticals, etc., triggered by inadequate manufacturing management" and "major changes in the environment brought about by the global spread of the new coronavirus.